lagom-QB/Titanic/README.md

 # Plan Of Action 📅
 - Split Passenger Name column to get first name, lastname and title.
-- Group the passengers into 3 classes according to their status (_determined by their titles_)
+- Group the passengers into 3 classes according to their status (_determined by their titles_) : High class, Middle Class, Lower Class.
 - Group passengers according to where they boarded
 - Build the visualization map